Although free math learning opportunities are present in regular every day life, I’m so happy that we bought a Montessori Wood Hundred Board.

 When it comes to children’s education, nothing beats hands-on experiences.
 A strong math foundation begins with touching, feeling, and holding various items while observing, sorting, and evaluating their quantity, shape, and size.

-Initially, I was not planning on buying a physical Hundred Board since my daughter loves to use our free printable Hundred Chart.
+Initially, I was not planning on buying a physical board since my daughter loves to use our free printable Hundred Chart.
 But the wood Hundred Board created by Treasures from Jennifer was a worthwhile investment that we have used very frequently over the past several months!

 In addition to strengthening fine motor skills, my kids have enjoyed color patterning as well as counting and skip counting practice!